trychlos/pwix-accounts-hub/README.md

         Please be conscious that some features of your application may want display an identifier for each user.
 It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!

+    - `passwordLength`

+        The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.

+        The package doesn't hardcodes by itself a minimal 'minimal length', and so will accept even a minimal length of, say, 1 character!

+        Defaults to ten (10) characters.

+        **Please note that, for security reasons, you shouldn't set the minimal password length less than this default, unless you are absolutely sure of what you are doing.**

+    - `passwordStrength`

+        The minimal required password strength when setting a new password, either when creating a new account of when changing the password of an existing account.

+        `pwix:accounts-uhubi` makes use of the [zxcvbn](https://www.npmjs.com/package/zxcvbn) package to estimate the strength of entered passwords.
+The estimated strength can take folloging values:

+        - `AccountsHub.C.Password.VERYWEAK`: too guessable, risky password (guesses < 10^3)
+        - `AccountsHub.C.Password.WEAK`: very guessable, protection from throttled online attacks (guesses < 10^6)
+        - `AccountsHub.C.Password.MEDIUM`: somewhat guessable, protection from unthrottled online attacks (guesses < 10^8)
+        - `AccountsHub.C.Password.STRONG`: safely unguessable, moderate protection from offline slow-hash scenario (guesses < 10^10)
+        - `AccountsHub.C.Password.VERYSTRONG`: very unguessable, strong protection from offline slow-hash scenario (guesses >= 10^10)

+        The package doesn't hardcodes by itself a minimal 'required strength', and so will accept even a minimal length of, say, `AccountsHub.C.Password.VERYWEAK`!

+        Defaults to `AccountsHub.C.Password.STRONG`.

+        **Please note that, for security reasons, you shouldn't set the password required strength less than this default, unless you are absolutely sure of what you are doing.**

     - `preferredLabel`

         When not explicitely specified, which label choose to qualify a user account ?
 Following values are accepted: